MansurovAnar/hedefbalaken/README.md

 Groups control,
 Quiz creation,
 Quiz taking
 are the active modules at the moment.

+Proj. uses webhook when pushed new change